30 sec brief

 Tip #1: Evaluate Your Health Needs

-You want to answer the questions:
+You want to answer these few questions:

 - Why do I want or need health insurance?
 Is it just a “what if” scenario or do I have a condition that needs to be managed?

-- What prescriptions do I take?
+- What prescriptions do I need to take?

 - Am I willing to lose my doctor if it means paying a lower premium, deductible and/or maximum out-of-pocket expense?